Free Stuff You Can Put in a Compost Bin

 Church potlucks and community dinners are a goldmine for collecting food scraps.
 You could even supply buckets for folks to scrape their plates into.

-Remind them to separate meat scraps from other food waste - although I don't stress about a few bits of meat that find their way into my compost pile.
+Remind people to separate meat scraps from other food waste - although I don't stress about a few bits of meat that find their way into my compost pile.
 I always bury food scraps deep in my compost pile so critters aren't attracted to the smell.

 Some grocery stores will give away old produce that they can't sell.
 Contact the produce manager to discuss this possibility.